daviesombasa/OSINT-Tools/GHunt2/README.md

   <li>Login to your gmail account (advisable to use an account you don't use oftnely)</li>
   <li>Go to www.google.com on your browser</li>
   <li>Right click and select the Inspect option</li>
-  <li>Select the Application tab at the top and then go to the cookies section on the left and click on www.google.com.
-The cookies will be displayed on the right.
+  <li>Select the Application tab at the top and then go to the cookies section on the left and click on www.google.com. </li>
+  <li>The cookies will be displayed on the right.
 (Be carefull to copy them properly and avoid having spaces or identation)</li>
+  <li>NB: For firefox, you'll find them under the Storage tab</li>
 </ol>
-#### NB: For firefox, you'll find them under the Storage tab

 ### b.
 Alternatively you can use the cookies-editor addon to obtain your cookies
 <ol>